Andorra in the Eurovision Song Contest 2009: Background

-The Andorran national broadcaster, Ràdio i Televisió d'Andorra (RTVA), broadcasts the event within Andorra and organises the selection process for the nation's entry.
-RTVA confirmed their intentions to participate at the 2009 Eurovision Song Contest on 10 September 2008.
-In 2004 and 2005, RTVA had set up a national final in order to select the Andorran entry for the contest, while an internal selection was used since 2006.
-On 22 October 2008, RTVA announced that they would return with organising a national final to select the 2009 Andorran entry.
+As part of its duties as participating broadcaster, RTVA organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 10 September 2008.
+In 2004 and 2005, RTVA had set up a national final in order to select its entry, while an internal selection was used since 2006.
+On 22 October 2008, RTVA announced that it would return with organising a national final to select the 2009 entry.

 Before Eurovision

 Passaport a Moscou

-Passaport a Moscou (Passport to Moscow) was the national final organised by RTVA that selected Andorra's entry for the Eurovision Song Contest 2009.
+Passaport a Moscou (Passport to Moscow) was the national final organised by RTVA to select its entry for the Eurovision Song Contest 2009.
 The competition took place on 4 February 2009 at the Apolo Andorra Hall in Andorra la Vella, hosted by Meri Picart and broadcast on ATV as well as online via the broadcaster's Eurovision Song Contest website eurovisionandorra.ad.

 Competing entries

 A submission period was open for artists and composers to submit their entries between 24 October 2008 and 31 December 2008, which was later pushed forward to 1 December 2008.
 Artists were required to be aged at least 18 and were able to submit up to three songs, at least one of them being in Catalan.
-Both artists and songwriters could be of any nationality, but those with Andorran citizenship, musical experience and fluency in Catalan, English and French were given priority.
-A total of 107 submissions were received at the conclusion of the submission period, of which 66 were by foreign artists from eleven countries: twenty-seven from Spain, eight each from France and Lithuania, six from Sweden, four each from Greece and Malta, three from Belgium, two each from Ireland and Israel, and one each from Iceland and the United Kingdom.
+Both artists and songwriters could be of any nationality, but those with Andorran citizenship, musical experience and fluency in Catalan, English, and French were given priority.
+A total of 107 submissions were received at the conclusion of the submission period, of which 41 were submitted from Andorra, 27 from Spain, eight each from France and Lithuania, six from Sweden, four each from Greece and Malta, three from Belgium, two each from Ireland and Israel, and one each from Iceland and the United Kingdom.
 64 songs were submitted without an artist attached, 28 artists applied with a song and 15 artists applied without a song.
-An expert committee shortlisted four of the artists that entered with a song and five from each of the remaining two groups, while an alternate committee selected the three competing entries for the national final, which were announced on 13 December 2008.
+RTVA shortlisted fifteen songs without an artist attached, five artists that applied without a song and four artists that applied with a song, while an eight-member expert committee chaired by general director of RTVA Enric Castellet selected three entries for the national final, which were announced on 13 December 2008.

-On 29 December 2008, "Estrelles d'or", written by Marc Durandeau and performed by Durandeau and Marc Canturri, was disqualified from the national final and replaced with the song "Passió obsessiva" performed by Mar Capdevila due to similarities with Durandeau's submitted song for the 2008 Spanish national final "Estrellas en azul".
+On 29 December 2008, "Estrelles d'or", written by Marc Durandeau and performed by Marc Durandeau and Marc Canturri, was disqualified from the national final due to similarities with Durandeau's submitted song for the "Estrellas en azul" and replaced with the song "Passió obsessiva" performed by Mar Capdevila.
 Prior to the national final, RTVA broadcast three presentation shows on 14, 21 and 28 January 2009 where the three entries were presented to the public.